AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/effects/shape-generator.md

     running using the Edit Shape function, see [Editing a Shape in a Cue Using Include](editing-shapes-and-effects.md#editing-a-shape-in-a-cue-using-include).

 -   The minimum size is zero.
-This will <em>"hide"</em> the shape, and the fixture will resume its previous settings.
+This will *"hide"* the shape, and the fixture will resume its previous settings.
 The shape is, however, still active.